Prawitz's area theorem and the mixed Aharonov sequence: The mixed Aharonov sequence and a generalized univalence criterion for locally univalent functions

-Astala and Gehring have studied in \cite{AG} the following \begin{problem} For a locally univalent analytic (or meromorphic ) function $f$ in the unit disk $\mathbb{D}$, what additional conditions on $f$ allow one to conclude that $f$ is univalent? \end{problem}
+Astala and Gehring have studied in \cite{AG} the following \begin{problem} For a locally univalent analytic (or meromorphic) function $f$ in the unit disk $\mathbb{D}$, what additional conditions on $f$ allow one to conclude that $f$ is univalent? \end{problem}

 In this note we continue to consider this problem.
-Motivated by the classical work of Aharonov \cite{Ah} and by investigating the Prawitz's area theorem, we establish a new univalence criterion for the locally univalent analytic functions in the unit disk.
+Motivated by the classical work of Aharonov \cite{Ah} and by investigating the Prawitz area theorem, we introduce the notion of {\em mixed Aharonov sequence} and use it to establish a new univalence criterion for the locally univalent analytic functions in the unit disk.
 We first recall Aharonov's results proved in \cite{Ah}.

 We denote by $\mathcal{M}(\mathbb{D})$ the class of all locally univalent meromorphic functions in $\mathbb{D}$.
 We note that any pole of the function $f\in \mathcal{M}(\mathbb{D})$ is of the first order.